 - Why a timeline?
 It is great to have those dates to be able to easily find so we can plug in our own stories as we think of them.
 Just trust me on this – you will be happy you did.

 If you don’t like paper, then start a spreadsheet where you can keep adding and moving around the information.
 Do whatever sparks joy!
 (Yes, I’m a Marie Kondo fan and working on applying her techniques to my own family’s important sentimental documents and photos.)

 Yep, you read that right.
-That’s all we are going to work on this month — it’s all about us!
+That’s all we are going to work on for your first project — it’s all about us!
 I like to slow way down and just enjoy the process.
 When I did this, I got out my own photo album and started to plug in dates and brief reminders of stories and events.
 Actually, this was my favorite part – reminiscing and scanning over the photos.